How to troubleshoot a Rheem Hot Water System?

 What maintenance can you do yourself on your Rheem hot water system?

 Only perform general maintenance as specified in your owner’s guide.
-All other maintenance work should be performed by a licensed plumber.
+All other maintenance work should be performed by a licensed local plumber.

 Signs your hot water needs repairs